gvwilson/sensibleadventures/nardica/nardica.md

 her first since leaving port.
-The *Bengal* had two swift gunboats, each capable of carrying four Marines in full combat exoskeletons, but she chose instead to be carried over by a drone, dangling beneath it like a rat being taken away by a hungry gull.
+The *Bengal* had two swift gunboats, each capable of carrying four Marines in full combat exoskeletons, but she chose instead to be carried over by a drone.
 Two Marines flew beside her,
 looking like mechanical angels instead of prey, while one of the ultralight spotters that had been high overhead since Rothera fell below the horizon circled over them.

-The drone set Doctor Johel down on the aft deck without so much as a bump.
+Doctor Johel touched down on the aft deck as gently as a snowflake.
-It hovered patiently while she undid the harness she wore over her long coat, then folded its twin manipulators back into its under-carriage and settled into place on the roof of the pilot house, where the *Guinevere*'s Marines had installed a power dock.
+Her carrier drone hovered patiently over her while she undid the harness she wore over her long coat, then folded its twin manipulators back into its under-carriage and settled into the docking station on the roof of the pilot house.

 Her escorts' landings were not nearly as graceful.
 One of them stumbled as an unexpected heave of the deck threw them off balance.
 *Are they flying manually?* Iffy wondered.
-People sometimes did that in the last desperate moments of stories, when the enemy's malware had somehow gotten past their defenses and cripped their cores, but she had never seen anyone pilot something themselves in real life.
+People sometimes did that in the last desperate moments of stories, when the enemy's malware had somehow gotten past their defenses and cripped their cores, but she had never seen anyone do it in real life.
 Was it a training exercise of some kind?

 She was about to ask Wales when the Marine on the left took off her helmet and stood to attention.